A One Man Board Game Buyer’s Guide (Part I)

 Citadels

-Quite a few games have the mechanic of I-know-that-you-want-to-choose-X, but since you-know-that-I-know-that-you-want-to-choose-X-you-won’t-choose-X, but as you-know-that-I-won’t-choose-X-then-maybe-you-will-choose-X-after-all, and so on.
+Quite a few games have the mechanic of I-know-that-you-want-to-choose-X, but since you-know-that-I-know-that-you-want-to-choose-X-you-won’t-choose-X, but as you-know-that-I-know-that-you-won’t-choose-X-then-maybe-you-will-choose-X-after-all, and so on.
 Citadels, however, is built entirely around this tension, via the secret selection of roles at the beginning of each turn.
 Of course, the tortured logic train never leads to a definite answer, so the guesses have to be based on pure personality, making Citadels a great game to be played among old friends.
 Who is the greediest?
 The sneakiest?
 The most aggressive?
 The most conservative?
 Well, it’s a lot more fun than the Myers-Brigg.

-Grade: B+ (BGG: 7.37)
+Grade: A- (BGG: 7.37)

 Pandemic